 Our direction Outcomes by 2027 Emerging health issues that will be addressed State health priorities that will be addressed 4.
 We are 4.1 Liveability in a high density City Housing and homelessness Healthier eating and growing and keeping our character 4.2 A City of diverse and distinctive neighbourhoods and places Access to information and services active living Improving mental health Character Social inclusion and diversity Reducing harmful alcohol and drug use Safety 5.
-We thrive by harnessing 5.1 A City of dynamic and distinctive retail precincts Access to information and services Reducing harmful alcohol and drug use creativity 5.2 A prosperous City that connects and grows business Safety Social inclusion and Preventing violence and injury 5.3 A City where arts, culture and creative expression is part of everyday life diversity Improving mental health 6.
+We thrive by harnessing 5.1 A City of dynamic and distinctive retail precincts Access to information and services Reducing harmful alcohol and drug use creativity and grows business Preventing violence and injury 5.3 A City where arts, culture and creative expression is part of everyday life Social inclusion and diversity Improving mental health 6.
 Our commitment 6.1 A financially sustainable, high performing, well governed Social inclusion and diversity All to you organisation that puts the community first Access to information and services